climate-tech-handbook/climate-tech-handbook/docs/sector-engineered-sinks.md

 <!--This is the best strategy to accelerate your expertise as a top candidate-->
 :::

-There are plenty of startups working to engineer non-nature solutions to capture carbon.
+There are plenty of startups working to engineer solutions to capture carbon beyond [Land Sinks](sector-land-sinks) or [Coastal and Ocean Sinks](sector-coastal-and-ocean-sinks)

+Keep in mind that some of these solutions are hotly debated for various reason.

-However, Project Drawdown has only assessed biochar, which is ready today and its feasible to scale.
+For example, [Project Drawdown](level-1#project-drawdown) has only assessed biochar, because they consider it ready today and is feasible to scale.

 <div style={{ display: 'flex', flexWrap: 'wrap'}}>
     <ImageCard